648trindade/adaptive/README.md

 [![Build Status](https://travis-ci.com/648trindade/adaptive.svg?branch=master)](https://travis-ci.com/648trindade/adaptive)

-Adaptive is a parallel loop scheduler deisgned with an adaptive algorithm.
-Its original purpose is to better balancing parallel irregular workloads and/or better balancing regular (and irregular) workloads on Asymmetric Multicore Processors (AMP).
+Adaptive is a parallel loop scheduler designed with an adaptive algorithm.
+Its original purpose is to better balancing parallel irregular workloads and better balancing regular (and irregular) workloads on Asymmetric Multicore Processors (AMP).

 The hybrid adaptive scheduling algorithm uses _work stealing_ in order to balance loads on threads, and uses a THE protocol approach to minimize parallel overhead on concurrent scheduling operations.
-A deep explanation of how scheduler actually works can be found on the following master thesis (written in portuguese.
-English paper coming soon):
+A deep explanation of how scheduler actually works can be found on the following master thesis (written in portuguese, english paper coming soon):

 > Trindade, Rafael G. and Lima, João V. F.. **Escalonador Adaptativo de Laços Paralelos para Processadores Multinúcleo Assimétricos**.
 Master Thesis.
 Universidade Federal de Santa Maria.
 2020.
 Santa Maria, RS, Brazil.
 Available at: http://www.inf.ufsm.br/~rtrindade/docs/dissertacao-rtrindade.pdf.
 >